iluwatar/java-design-patterns/command-query-responsibility-segregation/README.md

 In plain words

 > The CQRS design pattern separates the actions of modifying data (commands) from the actions of retrieving data (queries) to enhance performance, scalability, and maintainability in software systems.
+By implementing CQRS, you can optimize your system's read and write operations independently, allowing for more efficient data handling and improved overall system performance.

 Microsoft's documentation says